Department stores by country: France

 The French gloried in the national prestige brought by the great Parisian stores.
 The great writer Émile Zola (1840–1902) set his novel Au Bonheur des Dames (1882–83) in the typical department store.
 Zola represented it as a symbol of the new technology that was both improving society and devouring it.
 The novel describes merchandising, management techniques, marketing, and consumerism.

-The Grands Magasins Dufayel was a huge department store with inexpensive prices built in 1890 in the northern part of Paris, where it reached a very large new customer base in the working class.
-In a neighborhood with few public spaces, it provided a consumer version of the public square.
-It educated workers to approach shopping as an exciting social activity not just a routine exercise in obtaining necessities, just as the bourgeoisie did at the famous department stores in the central city.
+The Grands Magasins Dufayel was a large department store built in 1890 in the northern part of Paris, offering goods at accessible prices to a predominately working-class clientele.
+Located in a neighborhood with few public spaces, it functioned as a commercial gathering place for the local community.
+The store encouraged workers to engage with shopping as a social activity, drawing on practices more commonly associated with the established department stores of the central city.
 Like the bourgeois stores, it helped transform consumption from a business transaction into a direct relationship between consumer and sought-after goods.
 Its advertisements promised the opportunity to participate in the newest, most fashionable consumerism at reasonable cost.
 The latest technology was featured, such as cinemas and exhibits of inventions like X-ray machines (that could be used to fit shoes) and the gramophone.

-Increasingly after 1870 the stores' work force became feminized, opening up prestigious job opportunities for young women.
-Despite the low pay and long hours they enjoyed the exciting complex interactions with the newest and most fashionable merchandise and upscale customers.
+Increasingly after 1870 the stores' work force became feminized, opening up new job opportunities for young women.
+Despite the low pay and long hours, they are recorded to have preferred sales work to domestic work such as sewing and housekeeping.
+Compared to those in domestic work, women working at department stores had marginally greater freedom along with some opportunities to interact with people of higher wealth and status.
+Following the World War I, the social mobility afforded by clerical work gradually decreased.

 Today, major upscale Grand magasin department stores are Galeries Lafayette and Le Printemps, which both have flagship stores on Boulevard Haussmann in Paris and branches around the country.
 The first department store in France, Le Bon Marché in Paris, is now owned by the luxury goods conglomerate LVMH.
 La Samaritaine, another upscale department store also owned by LVMH, closed in 2005.
 Mid-range department stores chains also exist in France, such as the BHV/Marais (Bazar de l'Hotel de Ville), part of the same group as Galeries Lafayette.
 It's known to be the favorite department store of Parisians.

 The grand Paris department stores are having difficulty surviving in the new economic world and as of 2022, just five remain; Le Bon Marché, Le BHV Marais, Galeries Lafayette, Printemps and La Samaritaine.